 EDUCATION AND SUPPORT

 ONGOING C.H.O.I.C.E.S.
-Northwest Indiana Natural Birth & Parenting Network Monthly Meetings, 7pm, first Wed of each month, Hebron Community Center, 611 N Main St, Hebron.
+Northwest Indiana Natural Birth & Parenting Network Monthly Meetings, 7pm, first Wed of Feb, May, Aug & Nov, Hebron Community Center, 611 N Main St, Hebron.
 219.996.5188. indianabirthchoices.com.
 This free community program brings together midwives, doulas, childbirth educators, chiropractors, breastfeeding consultants and new and expecting parents.
 No need to preregister.
-May 1: All About Midwives, Doulas and Birth Educators.

 ONGOING Kindermusik, various times and locations.
 Designed to introduce children ages 7 and younger to music, each Kindermusik unit provides a variety of activities that encourage creativity, exploration, language, movement and social development.
 With Kindermusik, children can experience the magic of music without the pressure to perform.
 See individual websites for enrollment information.